anhinga/julia-flux-drafts/arxiv-1606-09470-section3/dictionary-experiments/README.md

-but this did not change anything (it is trying to include keys in the derivative computations, and this causes failure; I hoped that `Zygote.@nograd String` and `Zygote.@nograd Symbol` would prevent this, at least when I use all strings or all symbols for keys, but that did not work.
+but this did not change anything (it is trying to include keys in the derivative computations, and this causes failure; I hoped that `Zygote.@nograd String` and `Zygote.@nograd Symbol` would prevent this, at least in cases where I used all strings or all symbols for keys, but that did not work.